xmidt-org/caduceus/README.md

 ## Details
 Caduceus has one function: to deliver events to a consumer.
-To enable this caduceus has three endpoints: 1) receive events, 2) register webhooks, and 3) get webhooks.
+To enable this, caduceus has three endpoints: 1) receive events, 2) register webhooks, and 3) get webhooks.

 #### Notify - `api/v3/notify` endpoint
 The notify endpoint will accept a `msgpack` encoding of a [WRP Messages](https://github.com/xmidt-org/wrp-c/wiki/Web-Routing-Protocol).
-If a webhook is registered and matches the device regex and event regex the event will be sent to the corresponding url.
-To register a webhook refer to the [webhook registration section](#notify)
+If a webhook is registered and matches the device regex and event regex, the event will be sent to the webhook's registered url.
+To register a webhook, refer to the [webhook registration section](#notify)

 #### Webhook - `/hook` endpoint
-To register a webhook, the consumer must send an http POST request to caduceus including the http url for receiving the events and a list of regex filters to get events.
+To register a webhook and get events, the consumer must send an http POST request to caduceus that includes the http url for receiving the events and a list of regex filters.
 The following is an example request.
-Note: this is not a valid json since I added comments.
+Note: this is not a valid json because of the added comments.
 ```
 {
   "config" : {